-2 The company publishes a list of agents authorised to act for, or on its behalf.
+Scor ing Criteria: 2 The company publishes a list of agents authorised to act for, or on its behalf.
 This list is published and updated at least once every year to reflect all agents engaged at that time and any agents engaged anytime in the past 12 months.
-The details should include, at a minimum name of the agent.
-The list is accompanied by a statement that all agents are listed to the best of the company's knowledge.
+The details should include, at minimum, the name of the agent.
+The list is accompanied by a statement that, to the best of the company's knowledge, this list includes all agents currently working for or on behalf of the company.
 1 The company publishes a list of agents authorised to act for, or on its behalf.
 However, this information is lacking in some way.
-For example: - The company publishes an aggregate figure of the number of agents currently employed, or it publishes a basic list that falls short of the minimum level of detail required in score '2'; There is reason to believe that the list is incomplete; for example, the list does not appear to reflect all agents currently contracted to work for or on behalf of the company; or it is not accompanied by a statement that all agents are listed.
+For example: The company publishes an aggregate figure of the number of agents currently employed, or it publishes a basic list that falls short of the minimum level of detail required in score '2'; There is reason to believe that the list is incomplete; for example, the list does not appear to reflect all agents currently contracted to work for or on behalf of the company; or it is not accompanied by a statement that all agents are listed.
 There is evidence that the list is out of date; for example, the list was not published within the past 12 months.
 0 The company does not publish any details of the agents currently contracted to act for or and on behalf of the company.